-Greg wants to take a lump sum out of his super and wants to know if he has to tell Centrelink.
+Greg wants to take a lump sum out of his super and would like to know if he has to tell Centrelink.

 I was hoping you could fill me in on the Centrelink rules regarding taking a lump sum amount out of my superannuation.
 Do I have to tell them what I want the money for and are there any pitfalls I should be aware of?

 A. Taking a one-off amount of superannuation is exempt from the income test, but what you do with the lump sum may affect you under the income or assets test.
 It doesn’t matter if the lump sum is exempt.

 Read more: Super returns close to the best in a decade